Mason Shopperly

 y⁺ on body surface — max/mean over the sampling window.
 SST closure with y⁺ ~ 1 target.

-Cd windowed convergence — Ahmed-25 baseline
+Cd windowed sampling — Ahmed-25 baseline

 Working notes — what's open on this lane